Nanthu2207/Illuminating_Insights_for_Global_Electronics/README.md

 # Analysis Steps:

-1.Customer Analysis:
+Customer Analysis:
    * Demographic Distribution: Analyze the distribution of customers based on gender, age (calculated from birthday), location (city, state, country, continent).

-2.Purchase Patterns:
+Purchase Patterns:
    * Identify purchasing patterns such as average order value, frequency of purchases, and preferred products.

-3.Segmentation:
+Segmentation:
    * Segment customers based on demographics and purchasing behavior to identify key customer groups.

-4.Sales Analysis:
+Sales Analysis:
    * Overall Sales Performance: Analyze total sales over time, identifying trends and seasonality

-5.Sales by Product:
+Sales by Product:
    * Evaluate which products are the top performers in terms of quantity sold and revenue generated.

-6.Sales by Store:
+Sales by Store:
    * Assess the performance of different stores based on sales data.

-7.Sales by Currency:
+Sales by Currency:
    * Examine how different currencies impact sales figures

-8.Product Analysis:
+Product Analysis:
   * Product Popularity: Identify the most and least popular products based on sales data.

-9.Profitability Analysis:
+Profitability Analysis:
   * Calculate profit margins for products by comparing unit cost and unit price.

-10.Category Analysis:
+Category Analysis:
   * Analyze sales performance across different product categories and subcategories.

 # Tecnology used